Ludowici Roof Tile

-Ludowici Roof Tile, LLC., based in New Lexington, Ohio, is an American manufacturer of clay roof tiles, floor tiles, and wall cladding.
-The company was established in 1888 with the formation of the Celadon Terra Cotta Company in Alfred, New York.
+Ludowici Roof Tile, LLC. is an American manufacturer of clay roof tiles, floor tiles, and wall cladding.
+Based in New Lexington, Ohio, it was established in 1888 with the formation of the Celadon Terra Cotta Company in Alfred, New York.
 It has created tiles for many prominent buildings throughout the United States.

 History

-Ludowici Roofing Tile Company

 Carl Ludowici was a machinist in Ensheim, Germany and in 1857, he purchased a local roof tile factory, upgrading it with machines of his design, and founded the Carl Ludowici Ziegelwerke.
 The firm moved to a factory in Ludwigshafen in 1861 and gradually expanded, largely due to the innovative nature of Ludowici's steam-powered tile press.
 After Carl died in 1881, his sons, Wilhelm and Franz, took over the company, with Franz taking over business management and Wilhelm leading design and development.
 The company largely relocated to Jockgrim, where it grew into one of the major German tile manufacturers of its era.

 In 1893, the Ludowicis licensed their patents and designs to the newly formed Ludowici Roofing Tile Company of Chicago.
 This company exhibited tiles at the World's Columbian Exposition that year, and with its factory in Chicago Heights, grew to become a leading producer of roof tiles by the turn of the century.

 Ludowici built a factory in the unincorporated community of Liberty City, Georgia, in 1902.
 As a tribute to the company, the city was incorporated as Ludowici, Georgia, in 1905.